signemik/SocailGraphsAnimateMovies/README.md

       <br>
       <ul>
   <li> Community 1: Some of the movies in this community are Despicable Me, Turbo, Toy Story, Finding Nemo.</li>
-   <li> Community 2: Some of the movies in this community Sherk, How to train your Dragon, Kung Fu Panda, Madagascar, Goosebumps.</li>
+   <li> Community 2: Some of the movies in this community Shrek, How to train your Dragon, Kung Fu Panda, Madagascar, Goosebumps.</li>
     <li> Community 3:  In this community there are a lot of iconic and popular disney movies such as The Lion King, Beauty and the Beast (1991) and Aladdin (1992), which are all realeased around at the same time. </li>
         <li> Community 4: This community only consists of movies from Sullivan Bluth Studios. </li>
-        <li> Community 5: This community mostly constits of the older Disney movies fx Dumbo, Bambi and Cinderella (1950).
+        <li> Community 5: This community mostly consists of the older Disney movies e.g. Dumbo, Bambi and Cinderella (1950).
 There are a few outliers such as Spider-Man Into the Spider-Verse and Pooh's Heffalump Movie which are Sony and Pixar productions. </li>
         <li> Community 6: There is a mix of different productions studios, where the majority is Disney.
 Some of the movies in this community are Frozen, Wreck-It Ralph and The Grinch. </li>
         <li> Community 7: Again there are a mix of production studios almost equally divided in this community.
 Some of the movies in this community are The Lego Movie, The Boss Baby, Hotel Transylvania and Gnomeo & Juliet. </li>
         <li> Community 8: In this community the majority are Blue Sky production movies.
 Some of the movies in this community are Ice Age, Trolls and The Smurfs. </li>